|

 afternoon.
 This seemed like the longest and hardest day yet.
 Hot

-and muggy.
-After twenty-one miles I arrived at an intensely cold,
+twenty-one miles I arrived at an intensely cold, spring fed pond

-spring fed pond at Schubert's Gap, where I washed my sore legs and
+near Schubert's Gap, where I washed my sore legs and soaked my feet

-soaked my feet in the freezing water.
-There was a rope suspended
+in the "freezing" water.
+There was a rope suspended over

-over the water that people, apparently mostly locals, were swinging
+the water that people, apparently mostly locals, were swinging out

-out over the water and jumping in.
+over the water and jumping from.
 Upon entering the water, their

 immediate reaction was to exit as fast as they could.
 The water